Luckytrang2010/auto-discord/README.md

 # auto-discord
 *spams adding members into the group*

+this will work however it will get rate limited

 # choosing tokens
 simple. just type in a token then enter to make a new line, so that you can enter in an another token